 Vendors may also be slow to update bugs in the system or roll out new upgrades.
 In the worst-case scenario, they could go out of business and no longer support their software and hardware.
 Many suppliers have proprietary systems that need specific parts or operating systems.

-As a result, facility managers have been stuck with don’t want to have an automation system that lacks any support.
+As a result, facility managers have been stuck with an automation system that lacks support.
 The risk of disruption is unacceptable, but the alternative is not attractive either.

 Issues With Single System Solutions